jlamberts/udacity-deeprl-p1/README.md

 [conda docs](https://docs.conda.io/en/latest/miniconda.html).

 ### Python Dependencies
-After creating and activating your environment (if you're using one), you can install the python dependencies with the command `pip install -r requirements.txt`.
+After creating and activating your environment (if you're using one), you should install the dependencies for this project by following the instructions in the [Udacity DRLND Repository.](https://github.com/udacity/deep-reinforcement-learning#dependencies)

 ### Unity environment